Aroonay/InventoryManagementBackend/README.md

 A **microservices-based Inventory Management System** built with **Spring Boot**.
 The system consists of multiple services including Product, Category, Inventory, Notification, API Gateway, and Service Registry (Eureka).

-This project demonstrates a real-world microservices architecture with **service discovery, RESTful APIs, Kafka messaging, and independent deployment**.
+This project demonstrates a real-world event driven microservices architecture with **service discovery, RESTful APIs, Kafka messaging, and independent deployment**.

 ---